Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/partnership-agreement.md

 - (b) It will comply with applicable laws
 - (c) It will perform obligations professionally

-### 12.2 SkyMirror Warranties
+### 12.2 Skymirror Warranties
-SkyMirror warrants that Products will perform materially as documented.
+Skymirror warrants that Products will perform materially as documented.

 ### 12.3 Disclaimer
 EXCEPT AS STATED, PRODUCTS ARE PROVIDED "AS IS."